deepinv/deepinv/docs/source/user_guide/physics/intro.rst

     >>> x_dagger = physics.A_dagger(y) # compute the pseudo-inverse operator
     >>> x_prox = physics.prox_l2(x, y, .1) # compute a regularized inverse

-More details can be found in the doc of each class:
+More details can be found in the doc of each class.